Blosc/bcolz/doc/reference.rst

       decide the best `chunklen` used for compression and memory I/O purposes.
     chunklen : int, optional
-      The number of items that fits on a chunk.
+      The number of rows that fits on a chunk.
 By specifying it you can explicitly set the chunk size used for compression and memory I/O.
       Only use it if you know what are you doing.